Flathead Catfish

-The flathead catfish is at the top of many “least wanted” invasive species lists because of its ferocious feeding habits, large size, and ability to swim long distances in a short time.
+The Flathead Catfish is at the top of many “least wanted” invasive species lists because of its large size, carnivorous feeding habits, large size, long life span, adaptability, and ability to swim long distances in a short time.
+It has been widely introduced into Atlantic Slope drainages and is impacting ecosystems in the eastern portion of Pennsylvania as well as the Great Lakes.

 Species Description